camtice/fMRI_fourier_transformation/README.md

 # Tice ADHD Fourier Transformation

 This repository contains the R script and related files for the Tice ADHD Fourier Transformation project.
-This project aims to preprocess fMRI data using Fourier transformations to retain more data and improve efficiency compared to traditional functional connectivity analysis.
+This project aims to preprocess fMRI data using Fourier transformations to retain a better representaion compared to traditional functional connectivty analysis.

 ## Overview

-In this project, we explored a method to preprocess fMRI data that minimizes data loss while being concise and efficient.
-We focused on using Fourier transformations to analyze the raw time-series data from fMRI scans, extracting the magnitude of specified frequencies.
+In this project, we explored a method to preprocess fMRI data that minimizes data loss while remaining consice.
+We focused on using Fourier transformations to analyze the raw time-series data from fMRI scans, extracting the magnitude of four pre-defined frequencies.

 ### Key Advantages